msameeruddin/image-app/README.md

 ### Features

-* User can uplod the image file director from his/her local folder.
+* User can upload the image file director from his/her local folder.
 * Toggle switch for converting the image into grayscale.
 * The required output will be displayed in the output (side) window.